htothehilla/datasistern/index.md

 [Link](https://www.adalovelaceinstitute.org/examining-the-black-box-tools-for-assessing-algorithmic-systems/)

-### Previous reading and reviews
+# Previous reading and reviews
 I will add reviews of my main takeaways !

-# Data Feminism by Catherine D'Ignazio and Lauren Klein
+## Data Feminism by Catherine D'Ignazio and Lauren Klein
-The principles taught within this book;
+The principles have inspired me so much;
 1. Data feminism begins by analyzing how power operates in the world
 2. Data feminism commits to challenging unequal power structures and working toward justice
 3. Data feminism teaches us to value multiple forms of knowledge, including the knowledge that comes from people as living, feeling bodies in the world